Choosing Period Front Door Furniture

 Letterboxes and plates – Letterboxes started to become common on front doors around 1840 (the classic Red pillar box started life around 1850).
 We’ve found that allot of letterboxes from Georgian doors were in fact fitted in the later Victorian period.
 Victorian letterboxes tended to be smaller than ones you get today, so again quite a few letterboxes off Victorian doors were fitted in the early part of the 20th Century but as the styles were very similar its not obvious.
 Letterboxes with integrated knockers started to become popular in the late Victorian period, as sending post became cheaper and more common, smaller houses (with smaller doors so not enough room for a knocker and letterbox and no servants) started to receive post, by the 1930’s most letterboxes have an integrated knocker.

-Knockers – The door knocker is the oldest form of front door furniture, these date e classic shape is the back to the Roman period and beyond, we have short blog piece on the History of the Door Knocker.
+Knockers – The door knocker is the oldest form of front door furniture, these date back to the Roman period and beyond, we have short blog piece on the History of the Door Knocker.
 As we’re looking at the Georgian period and onwards, most doors would have a front door knocker.
 Like the pull there doesn’t seem to be any rules, you’re as likely to see a lions head/mask knocker on an 1800’s door as you are to see one on a late 1930’s door.

 Bell pulls & bell pushes – From our experience the bell pull started life in the early 1800’s and the first ones would have been on back doors and tradesman entrances to call the relevant servant.
 As the 1800’s housing boom took hold you started to see them on allot of Victorian front doors, but your standard terrace house would have kept with the knocker (you need quite a wide hallway and entry to have a bell pull).
 As electricity started to become more common, allot of people switched to having electric bells, in some ways it was a way to show neighbours and visitors that you had the latest technology.
 By the 1920’s when we had we had what we recognise as mains electricity pretty much every house would have had an electric bell.